MjukBiltvatt/nfson/README.md

 # nfson
-Recursive JSON-parser for nested structs using [valyala/fastjson](https://github.com/valyala/fastjson).
+Recursive JSON-parser for nested structs in Golang using [valyala/fastjson](https://github.com/valyala/fastjson).

 Allows more dynamic JSON-mapping using subtags to conditionally map different parts of the JSON to different structs.